SAP-archive/cloud-responsive-ui/README.md

 ========

-[CD208sups](https://cd208.netweaver.ondemand.com/) is a responsive web application for showcasing the power of open source and [SAP NetWeaver Cloud](http://scn.sap.com/community/developer-center/cloud-platform).
-It hosts the supplements of SAPs TechEd 2012 session [Tapping into Open Source with SAP NetWeaver Cloud](http://www2.sapevents.com/SAP/TechEd2012/index.cfm?fuseaction=agenda.sessioncataloguehos&sid=9600_23967) and serves as a central entry point to the content.
+[CD208sups](https://cd208.netweaver.ondemand.com/) is a responsive web application for showcasing the power of open source and [SAP HANA Cloud](http://scn.sap.com/community/developer-center/cloud-platform).
+It hosts the supplements of SAPs TechEd 2012 session [Tapping into Open Source with SAP HANA Cloud](http://www2.sapevents.com/SAP/TechEd2012/index.cfm?fuseaction=agenda.sessioncataloguehos&sid=9600_23967) and serves as a central entry point to the content.
 In addition, the application integrates a simple Twitter dashboard.

 The frontend part, hosted in this repository, leverages the following open source frameworks:
 * [Twitter Bootstrap](http://twitter.github.com/bootstrap/)